ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-1-claude-integration.md

 You'll:

-1. Locate Claude Desktop's configuration file
+1. Locate Cursor IDE's configuration file
 2. Add a calculator server to the configuration
-3. Restart Claude Desktop to load the server
+3. Restart Cursor IDE to load the server
 4. Interact with Claude using your server's tools
 5. Verify and debug the integration

 By the end, you'll be able to ask Claude to perform calculations using your custom server!

-## Overview: How Claude Desktop Integration Works
+## Overview: How Cursor IDE Integration Works

 Before diving in, let's understand the architecture:

 ```
-You → Claude Desktop → MCP Client → Your Server → Tool Logic
+You → Cursor IDE → MCP Client → Your Server → Tool Logic
       (User Chat)     (Protocol)    (Python)      (Calculator)
 ```

 **The Flow:**

 1. You configure which servers Claude should use
-2. Claude Desktop launches these servers on startup
+2. Cursor IDE launches these servers on startup
 3. Claude discovers available tools from each server
 4. When you chat, Claude decides when to use tools
 5. Your server receives tool calls and returns results